jdchampion/ChordInnate/README.md

     - asymmetrical
     - fractional
     - free
-  - Automatic classification of meter type based on time signature
   - Support for all standard beat durations (64th note to double-whole note), as well as any tuplet or dot modifications to the beat
   - 20 standard tempo presets, with support for customized tempo BPM